Rift Valley fever

 What is Rift Valley fever?

-People can be infected by bites from infected mosquitoes or blood-feeding flies, or when they come into contact with infected animal fluids or tissues, such as during slaughter or butchering, veterinary procedures, or via consumption of raw or undercooked animal products.
+It most commonly affects domestic animals, such as cattle, sheep, goats and camels.
+However, Rift Valley fever can also cause infection and outbreaks in people if they are bitten by infected mosquitoes or blood-feeding flies.
+Infection can also occur if people come into contact with infected animal fluids or tissues, such as during butchering, veterinary procedures, or when consuming raw or undercooked animal products.

 30+